After this chapter, you should be able to:

 The foods and nutrients that children consume are also important for dental health.
 Offer healthy foods and snacks to children and when children do eat sugary or sticky foods, they should brush their teeth afterward.

-Figure 14.8: A boy brushing his teeth.
+Figure 14.8: A child brushing their teeth.
 (Image by Latrobebohs is licensed under CC BY-SA 3.0)

 Children should floss daily and brush their teeth at least twice daily: in the morning, at bedtime, and preferably after meals.
 Parents or caregivers are encouraged to supervise brushing until your child is 7 or 8 years old to avoid tooth decay.